Skip to Content

 • If the schemas don’t match, use Input data mapping to transform the outputSchema into the expected inputSchema.

-Chain steps to execute in sequence using .then():
+Chain steps to execute sequentially using .then():

 src/mastra/workflows/test-workflow.ts